MMMbop1/DesignPatterns/README.md

 ### Singleton

 Only one instance of the TicketDispener may exist.
-This Singleton is created lazy and is using synchronization to lock the object while one thread is using it.
+This Singleton is created lazy and is using synchronization to lock the resources when thread is using it and thereby avoiding conflicts when printingTickets.